 Books: Super Stocks (1984), The Wall Street Waltz (1987), 100 Minds that Made the Market (1993), The Only Three Questions That Count (2006), The Ten Roads to Riches (2008), How To Smell A Rat (2009), Debunkery (2010), Markets Never Forget (2011), Plan Your Prosperity (2012), The Little Book of Market Myths (2013) and Beat The Crowd (2015)

-Ken Fisher is the founder, Chairman and CEO of Fisher Investments, a money management firm serving large corporate and public pension plans, as well as endowments, foundations and high net worth individuals across the US, UK, and Canada.
+Ken Fisher is the founder, Executive Chairman and Co-Chief Investment Officer of Fisher Investments, a money management firm serving large corporate and public pension plans, as well as endowments, foundations and high net worth individuals across the US, UK, and Canada.

 Forbes Portfolio Strategy Columnist